Best Weights For Fly Fishing: Everything You Need To Know

 These tungsten weights are also reusable.

-Some of the issues with this weight is quality control and they are hard to find sometimes.
+Some of the issues with this weight is quality control, and they are hard to find sometimes.

-Tungsten Weights For Fly Fishing
+Tungsten Weight Is Great For Fly Fishing

-For the last five or six years, I’ve drastically cut my use of lead weights down and during the warmer months, it’s rare to use lead or tine split shots when fly fishing.
+For the last five or six years, I’ve drastically cut my use of lead weights down, and during the warmer months, it’s rare to use lead or tine split shots when fly fishing.
 Instead, I use a great alternative to lead which is tungsten putty weight and tungsten split shots.

 During the warmer months, I prefer tungsten putty over split shots.